CAE Listening

 Jane: Well, if you think logically, writing is the obvious step.
 I’ve spent years trying to make people listen to my anecdotes, so that must count for something!
 Also, if you’ve been an observational comedian, which I am, it’s not a great leap to use those skills you’ve developed, like observing odd mannerisms to use for jokes, and turn them into a book.

-Question 8 keywords are “why“, “critics“, “disliked” and “novel“.
+Question 8 keywords are “why“, “critics“, “disliked” and “novel” – sometimes you will have to do a lot of underlining!
 Answer A isn’t mentioned in the recording — the critics do not say whether the book was funny or not.
-B is wrong too — nothing was said of the success of the book or journalists opinion about it.
+B is wrong too — nothing was said of the success of the book or journalists’ opinions about it.
 C doesn’t fit — even though male comedians’ books are mentioned the critics do not compare them in any way.
 The right answer is D — it is in the last sentence, expressing their dissatisfaction with taking up two activities — writing and performing.

 Now try and answer question 9 without any guidance!